ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 pebSettings.yesLabel = "Custom Yes Label"
 pebSettings.noLabel = "Custom No Label"
 ```

+If ``pebSettings.perlInterpreter`` is not defined, the PEB Perl interpreter is the first Perl interpreter on PATH.

 The ``pebSettings`` JavaScript object may have the following properties: